 Our cardiac specialists perform over 650 heart surgeries every year, including procedures performed using minimally invasive techniques.

-TriHealth physicians offer the latest treatments for atrial fibrillation, offering patients an alternative to a lifetime of medications, expenses and side effects.
+TriHealth physicians offer the latest treatments for atrial fibrillation, giving patients an alternative to a lifetime of medications, expenses and side effects.

 This procedure offers hope to patients with heart failure symptoms who cannot find relief from other medical modalities.